Beyond Incompatibility: Trade-offs between Mutually Exclusive Fairness Criteria in Machine Learning and Law: Experiments

 Another interesting insight can be found by looking at the disparities of accuracy distributions across different demographic groups.
-Observe Figure~\ref{fig:experiments:compas:gender}: We see that women's accuracy is higher than men's in the lower scores, but vice versa for higher scores.
-This means that women are predominantly misclassified when they are assigned high scores, while men are predominantly misclassified, when they are assigned low scores.
+Observe Fig.~\ref{fig:experiments:compas}a: We see that women's accuracy is higher than men's in the lower scores, but vice versa for higher scores.
+This means that women are predominantly misclassified when they are assigned high scores, while men are predominantly misclassified when they are assigned low scores.
 In other words, women are treated too harshly by the algorithm, while men are treated too gently (thus confirming the finding of \citet{angwin2016machine}).
-The same is true for Hispanics in Figure~\ref{fig:experiments:compas:race}, whose accuracy for the low scores is much higher than the one for the high score range.
-Surprisingly, Figure~\ref{fig:experiments:compas:age} reveals that young people, even though already being assigned relatively high scores, still seem to be treated too gently by the algorithm.
+The same is true for Hispanics in Fig.~\ref{fig:experiments:compas}b, whose accuracy for the low scores is much higher than the one for the high score range.
+Surprisingly, Fig.~\ref{fig:experiments:compas}c reveals that young people, even though already being assigned relatively high scores, still seem to be treated too gently by the algorithm.